 Fifty to eighty percent of internship positions are filled through people you know (e.g. referral).
 So the most effective strategy is talking with everyone you know about your internship search.
-Review these tips about how to ask for an information interview and potential questions to ask.
+Review these tips about how to ask for an informational interview and potential questions to ask.

 - Start with faculty, family, friends, previous teachers, etc.